canuckistani/mockups/index.md

 * console output both from the page and from the terminal
 * uncaught exceptions

-The same messages will also be available in the Logging panel, however by default they will be turned off there.
-(Are we sure about this?)
+These messages will also be available in the Logging panel, however by default they will be turned off there.

+The terminal will not include:

+* XHR requests
+* Errors/warnings from CSS/XUL/chrome/etc

 If experience shows that we need to, we may add a command to filter the displayed output:

-    : terminal show --console [yes|no|terminal]
+    ﹥ terminal show --console [yes|no|terminal]
-    : terminal show --exceptions [yes|no|terminal]
+    ﹥ terminal show --exceptions [yes|no|terminal]

 Or something.
 The exact syntax isn't important unless we're doing this in day 1.